 You can start experimenting and even making urushi pieces with just one type of urushi – ki-urushi or seshime-urushi.
 It is a low quality, raw lacquer, without any oils added, so it is more universal.
 What you can do with just ki-urushi, a basic brush, lint-free wipes, and DIY furo made of a plastic airtight box with wet rag or sponge inside:

-- try fuki-urushi.
-Mix 5 to 10% of linseed oil to your lacquer, apply it on clean, smooth wood (just basic board for practice), and wipe it off just after applying.
+- Try fuki-urushi.
+Apply raw lacquer on clean, smooth wood (just basic board for practice), and wipe it off just after applying.
 The cure for 24-48 hours, sand with 400-600 sandpaper and repeat, and sand with a higher grit.

-- experiment with same as above but with 5-10% of vegetable oil added to urushi (linseed oil, boiled linseed oil etc).
+- Experiment with same as above but with 5-10% of vegetable oil added to urushi (linseed oil, boiled linseed oil etc).
 Observe how differently it behaves

-- Learn (but practice) how various humidity levels affect urushi.
-Not only time in which it cures, but also looks of similar layers in different humidity, or same humidity but different types of urushi or thickness of layers.
+- Learn (by practice) how various humidity levels affect urushi.
+Not only time in which it cures, but also looks and structure of similar layers in different humidity, or same humidity but different types of urushi or thickness of layers.